PMunch/notificatcher/README.md

 Easiest way to figure it out is by checking out the help message:

 ```
-Notificatcher 0.4.0
+Notificatcher 0.5.0
 Freedesktop notifications interface.
 When run without arguments it will simply
 output all notifications to the terminal one notification per line.
 If supplied
 with arguments it can also send signals indicating that a notification was
 closed, or if an action was performed on the notification.
-This program will
-not do anything in particular with the CloseNotification message.
+By specifying a
+closeFormat it will also output notification closed messages, if you're
+listening to these you should also use the send close functionality of
+notificatcher to report back to the parent notification that this was indeed
+closed.
+The same applies if you close messages based on their timeout.

 Usage:
   notificatcher [options] [<format>]
   notificatcher send <id> (close <reason> | action <action_key>)

 Options:
   -h --help                  Show this screen
   -v --version               Show the version
   -f --file <file>           File to output messages to
+  -m --closeFile <file>      File to output close messages to
   -r --run <program>         Program to run for each notification
+  -x --closeRun <program>    Program to run for each close message
+  -d --closeFormat <format>  How to format notifications that have been closed
   -i --iconPath <path>       The path to store icons in
   -c --capabilities <cap>    A list of capabilities to declare

 If a filename with a replacement pattern is passed, the replacements will be
 done for every notification and the notification will be written into that